gofiber/fiber/docs/api/ctx.md

 :::info

-Partitioned cookies allow to partition the cookie jar by top-level site, enhancing user privacy by preventing cookies from being shared across different sites.
+Partitioned cookies allow partitioning the cookie jar by top-level site, enhancing user privacy by preventing cookies from being shared across different sites.
 This feature is particularly useful in scenarios where a user interacts with embedded third-party services that should not have access to the main site's cookies.
 You can check out [CHIPS](https://developers.google.com/privacy-sandbox/3pcd/chips) for more information.

 :::